Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Line-Integrated Potential for Flat-Ship Theory

-The factor $A_b$ is finite at $k_y=0$ (with limit $\frac 12 \pi b$) and decays as $k_y^{-3/2}$ for large $k_y$, filtering high wavenumber content even on $z=0$.
-Applying the stationary-phase analysis of Section~\ref{sec:point_source_asymptotics} with amplitude $A_b$ at $z=0$ gives the wave elevation spectrum
+The amplitude function $A_b$ is finite at $k_y=0$ (with limit $\frac 12 \pi b$) and decays as $k_y^{-3/2}$ for $k_y \gg 1/b$, filtering high wavenumber content even on $z=0$.
+Applying the stationary-phase analysis of Section~\ref{sec:point_source_asymptotics} to $W_b|_{z=0}$ gives the wave elevation spectrum

 which is uniformly decaying and integrable, completely eliminating the unbounded high-wavenumber energy of the point-source kernel.
 This is demonstrated in Figure~\ref{fig:wavecut} for $b=1$.
+Note that the wave energy remains finite for any $b>0$ since the point-source singularity is recovered only if the transition wavenumber $k_y\sim 1/b$ diverges.